-People burn with the desire to give advice.
+People burn with the desire to provide unsolicited advice.
 The problem is, 99.9% of them are unqualified for the advice they provide.

 Good advice is worth more than gold.
 Just like gold, it’s rare.